frame-lang/frame-docs/intermediate_frame/control_flow.rst

 In 'C' the ternary operator is an expression that returns a value.
 Above we see that **x** is assigned the value of **a** which is 10.

-Frame takes a different approach and uses simlar syntax as a statement, not an expression.
+In contrast, Frame uses simlar syntax as a statement and not an expression.
 This means that no values are returned for assignment.
 Let's see how this works in a simple boolean test first.